Now

 - On Lisp by Paul Graham

-I recommend all four in that order.
+I recommend all five in that order.

 I did the 2023 Advent of Code coding challenge in Common Lisp and earned 42 stars.